ISISComputingGroup/ibex_developers_manual/Mercury-Heliox.md

 ![sorb](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTqf5VjJBduvFOF5nAdidL7jrvjya_KWlkOdLr1t0zJmUv0cm9S)

-The components, which are interesting for us are:
+The components which are interesting for us are:
 - Helium-3 pot.
 The sample is mounted to the bottom of this.
 - Helium-4 pot (also called "1K pot").
 - Sorption pump